-The general elections are held on the first Tuesday after the first Monday in November.
-This election includes local Mayor/Council elections and Board of Education elections.
+- The general elections are held on the first Tuesday after the first Monday in November.

 POLLING PLACE SEARCH

-The registrant must download and complete a Voter Registration Application.
+The registrant must download and complete an application.

 Mail or deliver the Voter Registration Application and/or Party Affiliation Form to the Ocean County Clerk which would be: